What Do Wind Energy Project Manager Do?

 - Energy Project Director

-Are There Job Opportunities for Wind Energy Project Managers?
+Is There Going to be Demand for Wind Energy Project Managers?

 In the United States, there were 992,100 jobs for Wind Energy Project Manager in 2016.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Wind Energy Project Manager by 2026.
-There will be an estimated 79,200 positions for Wind Energy Project Manager per year.
+Due to new job openings and attrition, there will be an average of 79,200 job openings in this field each year.

 The states with the most job growth for Wind Energy Project Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.